Semaglutide Generics in 2025: Patent Timelines and What Changed

 What Is Compounded Semaglutide?

-Compounded semaglutide is a customized formulation prepared by licensed compounding pharmacies using the same active pharmaceutical ingredient (semaglutide) as branded versions.
-This is legal under FDA regulations when certain conditions are met, including drug shortages or individual patient needs.
+Compounded semaglutide is a customized formulation prepared by licensed compounding pharmacies against an individual prescription.
+It is not an FDA-approved drug and has not been studied in clinical trials of its own.
+Compounding is legal under FDA regulations when certain conditions are met, including drug shortages or individual patient needs.

 503A vs 503B Pharmacies